 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.

-I think that cooking the broccoli from frozen prevented them from charring too quickly.
+I think cooking the broccoli from frozen prevented it from charring too quickly.

 Using frozen broccoli is now one of my favorite ways to serve veggies, especially on busy weeknights!

-Tips for Making Frozen Broccoli in Air Fryer
+🧂 Ingredients for Frozen Broccoli in Air Fryer

-For best results, don’t thaw frozen veggies before air frying.
-Keep the broccoli frozen until you’re ready to put them in the preheated air fryer.
+❄️ Keep Frozen: For best results, don’t thaw the broccoli before cooking.
+Keep florets frozen until you’re ready to place them in the preheated air fryer.

-Don’t crowd the air fryer basket – place the frozen broccoli florets in a single layer and leave a little bit of space between the broccoli florets to allow the hot air to circulate.
-If you need to, air fry broccoli in multiple batches.
+↔️ Spacing: Don’t crowd the air fryer basket!
+Place frozen florets in a single layer with space between pieces to allow hot air to circulate.
+Cook in multiple batches if needed.

-Serve air fried frozen broccoli as a healthy side dish to pair with pork chops, salmon, or any meal.
+🍽️ Serving Suggestion: Serve as a healthy side dish with pork chops, salmon, or any main course.

-How to Cook Frozen Broccoli in the Air Fryer
+♨️ How to Make Frozen Broccoli in Air Fryer

 - Put the broccoli in a medium mixing bowl.